antleaf/gopendoar/README.md

 # GOpenDOAR
 Simple (Golang) harvesting client for OpenDOAR.

 [OpenDOAR](https://v2.sherpa.ac.uk/opendoar/) is a directory of open-access repositories, maintained by Jisc.
+This client harvests metadata records from OpenDOAR in JSON format and writes them to a local folder as JSON files.

 ### Instructions